Welcome back, Bay Guardian readers, to the new SFBG.com!

 Here’s what’s happening with the Bay Guardian now:

-— We brought back our Clean Slate election guide.
+— We brought back our Clean Slate election guide in print and online, and will be publishing another in 2018.

 — Our ARCHIVES are being digitized by a crack team of web developers along with the Internet Archive, and will soon be available both in flip-through PDF format and searchable article database.
-We will be launching these in stages, so please stay tunes.
-For now, you can flip through the most recent five years of the Bay Guardian here at Issuu.com.
+We will be launching these in stages, so please stay tuned.
+If you are looking for an online article from 2005-2014 please click here.
+You can also flip through the most recent five years of the Bay Guardian here at Issuu.com.

 WE RELY ON YOU FOR HELP WITH THIS ESSENTIAL PROJECT, keeping progressive Bay Area history alive!
 Please donate today.